albamesp/Glacio_isostatic_adjustment/README.md

 :zap: **repo for the Antarctic GIA project, updated August 2016: watch this space  - a new publication to appear in JGR:Solid Earth is coming up soon!** :zap:

 # What is GIA
 For those who may not be familiar with the term (I wont blame you!), GIA stands for Glacio-Isostatic Adjustment.
-This is a response of the Earth's mantle to changes in the surface load.
+This is a response of the Earth's mantle to changes in the surface.
 The Earth's mantle is a viscous-elastic material which responds very slowly to changes in the surface.
 For instance, after the last glaciation (~20.000 years ago), the large ice-sheets lying over northern Europe and north America melted away, causing a "rebound" (or an uplift trend) of the solid Earth, which, in fact, is still going on!.
 We can still feel these changes nowadays, but GIA is a really difficult process to be measured, specially in Antarctica!